tigera-cs/Calico-Enterprise-Networking-Training-FR/README.md

 ![image](https://user-images.githubusercontent.com/29644478/209869545-03ae6c68-940d-4570-887e-a25dd7223eae.png)

-Followings is a short description of each nodes in the lab.
+Followings is a short description of each node in the lab.

 * Control1 is Kubernetes master node and runs Kubernetes control plane pods.
 * Worker1 is a Kubernetes worker node.